mahamshahid18/rick-and-morty-graphql/README.md

 - Fork this repository

 - When you're done push your changes and send us the link to your fork (don't worry, this is a private repo, noone but us is gonna know)
+  - If you feel more comfortable, you can deliver it on another source code hosting (like Gitlab), send us your solution via e-mail in a compacted file or as a link to compacted file in a storage service (like Google Drive, Dropbox, AWS S3).

 - Please attach to this README.md any considerations you have or any instructions to setup and run your code if it differs from `yarn/npm install` & `yarn/npm start`